-With LCP, rights-owners can efficiently protect their EPUP, PDF and audiobooks content against over-sharing for a low cost.
+With LCP, rights-owners can efficiently protect their EPUB, PDF and audiobook content against over-sharing for a low cost.
 The solution is at the same time minimally intrusive for end-users, who don’t need to create a third party account and may even share their ebooks with their family or close friends.
 Last but not least, LCP does not break the requirement for ebook accessibility that is part of the EU Accessibility Directive, coming in force in 2025.
 And it is an ISO Technical Specification, i.e. a global standard specification.

-Readium LCP is already deployed around the world by multiple ebook distributors: it’s now time for every publishing solution to adopt this ISO standard.
+Readium LCP is already deployed around the world by multiple ebook distributors: it’s now time for every publishing solution to adopt this technology.

 Why should you adopt Readium LCP?

 - Because it is interoperable by design; any publishing company can become an LCP license provider, any technical organisation can develop an LCP compliant reading app.

 - Because it is a vendor-neutral solution: the publishing industry is directly leading the operation of this DRM via EDRLab.

 - Because there is no cost per transaction: the only cost for license providers is a yearly fee associated with the certification of their solution.